Starting out in the world of strength training? There’s some things you need to know right off the bat.

 This word may be intimidating, but it’s just meant to encompass all aspects of taking care of yourself.
 Training takes a toll on your body.
 If you constantly work it to the extreme and fail to stretch or undergo mobility drills, you’re going to get injured.
 If there’s a single thing I could personally impart to you, it would be don’t get injured.

 This is a marathon, not a sprint.
 Spend a little bit of extra time every day stretching.
 It’s cheap insurance to make sure you don’t end up at snap city (the horrible place you go when you fail to listen to our advice).

 For starters, you need to make sure your hip compartment is mobile and flexible.

 Last, but definitely not least, is rest.
 You need good, deep sleep to progress.
 Contrary to what most people believe, you aren’t building any muscle in the gym.

 When you exercise, you are putting stress on your body that leads to it breaking down.
 It’s the stress response that leads to more thick and lean muscle.
 As your body works to rebuild itself, it will build a bit stronger than last time.

 This is the cycle of growth that fitness is all about.
 Making sure to get the proper amount of quality sleep at night will keep your body growing and allow it to recover efficiently.

 Along with physical therapy, this is a huge component to long-term progress.

 At this point you’re definitely not an expert on fitness (or anywhere close).
 However, you are informed enough to start making great and substantial results towards the body you want.

 As you can tell, this is a process.
 The more you do it, the better you’ll get.
-Don’t forget to check out all of the other amazing resources on this site to continue learning as you become a complete beast.
+Don’t forget to check out all of the other amazing resources like the Ivysaur 4-4-8 program to continue learning as you become a complete beast.